 There are many great names in the field of Physics and one man that deserves to be lauded is Ernst Ising.
-This German physicist is most remembered for coming up with the Ising model that is considered as one of the standard models used for statistical physics.
-He was not only a brilliant physicist but he also happened to be a great teacher that helped hone many young and brilliant minds at Bradley University.
+This German physicist is most remembered for the Ising model that is one of the standard models used for statistical physics.
+He was not only a brilliant physicist but he also was a great teacher that helped hone many young and brilliant minds at Bradley University.

 His Early Life

 Ernst Ising was born in Cologne, Germany on 10 May 1900.
-His mother was Thekla Ising nee Lowe and his father was a merchant named Gustav Ising.
-His family stayed in Cologne for two years then moved to Bochum.
-This is where young Ernst spent most of his childhood.
-During Easter in 1907, he started school in Bochum and completed the Gymnasium in 1918.
-He had to stop schooling after that just so he could undergo military training but by a stroke of good fortune, World War I was over before he was ever sent on a mission.
-So a year after, on Easter in 1919, he went to the University of Gottingen where he studied physics and mathematics.
-He also continued studying at Hamburg and Bonn.
+His mother was Thekla Ising (neé Löwe) and his father, Gustav Ising, was a merchant.
+His family stayed in Cologne for two years then moved to Bochum, where young Ernst spent most of his childhood.
+In 1907 Ernst started school in Bochum and completed the Gymnasium in 1918.
+He was then enlisted for military training but, by a stroke of good fortune, World War I ended before he was ever mobilized.
+A year later he enrolled at the University of Gottingen where he studied physics and mathematics.
+He later continued his studies at Hamburg and Bonn.

 His Early Influences

 In Hamburg, Ising met physicist Wilhelm Lenz.
 He suggested that Ising should turn his attention to theoretical physics.
 Under the tutelage of Lenz, Ising began his studies on a model of ferromagnetism in 1922.
 His work was written up in his doctoral dissertation which was accepted in 1924 by the faculty of mathematics and natural sciences of Hamburg University.

 In his doctoral thesis he studied the special case of a linear chain of magnetic moments, which are only able to take two positions, “up” and “down,” and which are coupled by interactions between nearest neighbors.
 This became known as the Ising Model.